-If you have ever had to take a trip to A&E you will know how busy A&E departments are, and busy means they are a great place to learn.
-Many students love the past paced environment that A&E offers them as a learning experience, with doctors teaching them about equipment, test results and how they reach their diagnosis.
+When you’re applying to medical school A&E work experience is a great way to boost your application.
+If you have ever had to take a trip to A&E you’ll know how busy emergency A&E departments are, and busy means they’re a great place to learn!
+Many students love the past paced environment that A&E offers as a learning experience, with doctors teaching them about the wide range of presentations, the equipment, test results and how they reach their diagnosis.

-When undertaking work experience in A&E you may get to see any or all of the three areas that make up A&E; majors, minors, and resus.
-Each will give you slightly different patient presentations, with the most serious cases being seen in resus and majors, with less seriously ill patients being seen in minors.
+When undertaking A&E work experience you might get to spend time in any of the the different areas of A&E: majors, minors, or resus.
+Each area is divided by clinical need through a process called triaging.
+Each will give you slightly different patients, with the most serious cases being seen in resus and majors, and less seriously ill patients being seen in minors.

-How can I get the most out of my work experience in A&E?
+How can I get the most out of my A&E work experience?

-Make sure you are prepared for your work experience in A&E, having read about common presentations at A&E within your local area.
+Make sure you’re prepared for your A&E work experience by having read about common emergency presentations.
 This isn’t essential, but will help prepare you for the types of cases you will see.
-Think about common tests or scans that are done and read up on them to understand what the doctor would be testing for?
+Think about some common tests or scans that are done and think about how they might be used.
+Then when you see a patient in real life you can think about what the doctor might be testing for.